Braves rally on d’Arnaud’s 3-run double, beat Mets 11-10

 TRAINER’S ROOM

 Mets: RHP Marcus Stroman (torn calf muscle) threw four innings against hitters at the team’s alternate site in Brooklyn.
-“I heard it went very well for him,” Rojas said.

-Braves: 2B Ozzie Albies was rested but available after reporting his right wrist had “a little stiffness” on Thursday night, according to manager Brian Snitker.
+Braves: 2B Ozzie Albies was rested but available after reporting his right wrist had “a little stiffness” on Thursday night, according to Snitker.
 Albies entered the game as a pinch-hitter but needed assistance from a trainer after having more problems with the wrist in the ninth.

 UP NEXT

 Atlanta RHP Touki Toussaint will make his first start since April 20, 2019, when he gave up seven earned runs at Cleveland in 1 1/3 innings, on Saturday night.
 Toussaint will at least temporarily move into the rotation spot left vacant when Mike Foltynewicz was designated for assignment this week.
-Toussaint gave up six runs in 2 2/3 innings in relief at Tampa Bay on Monday and could throw as many as 65 to 75 pitches.
 RHP Michael Wacha (1-0, 1.80) will make his second start for the Mets.

 More AP MLB: https://apnews.com/MLB and https://twitter.com/AP_Sports